Abdullah007noman/algorithms/README.md

 3. Kruskal algorithm

-# Topological Sort Algorithm Implementation (Page 613 ,fig-2,Cormen 3rd edition)
+# Topological Sort Algorithm Implementation (Page 613 ,fig-22.7 (a),Cormen 3rd edition)

 This repository contains an implementation of Kahn's algorithm for topological sorting, demonstrated with a clothing dependency graph.
 Topological sorting is a linear ordering of vertices in a directed acyclic graph (DAG) such that for every directed edge (u, v), vertex u comes before vertex v in the ordering.
 This algorithm is particularly useful for scheduling tasks with dependencies, course prerequisites, or determining the order to put on clothing items.